 Photojournalism Tip #14: You can add a separate location between the ceremony and reception if you'd like for your bride and groom portraits; this is a common choice for many couples.

-Photojournalism Tip #15: If you allowing your photographer some time before guests enter the reception area to capture those details that you worked so hard on that pull your theme together and help make your day all about the two of you, you can also do a reception first look yourselves if you'd like!
+Photojournalism Tip #15: If you are allowing me some time before guests enter the reception area to capture those details that you worked so hard on that pull your theme together and help make your day all about the two of you, you can also do a reception first look yourselves if you'd like!

 Time to make your grand entrances and start the party!
 Have fun as you are all announced and enter!
 Then, after you're seated, it's nice to have someone to kick off dinner with a special blessing or welcome message.

 Blessing / Welcome Message: 5 Minutes

 6 pm to 6:30 pm: Couple and Photographer Eat Dinner

 It's a long day - time to eat!